guitarvydas/zddemos/README.md

 2. The second output is deterministic ensuring that "World" is sent out before "Hello".
 The code is in tab `seq1` of `hello-world/hello-world.drawio`.
 3. The third output is deterministic ensuring that "Hello" is sent out before "World".
 The code is in tab `seq2` of `hello-world/hello-world.drawio`.
 4. The fourth output sends 3 messages {"" : "Hello"}, {"" : "Cruel"}, {"" : "World"} and demonstrates one possible way to get deterministic behaviour using a de-racer component called `1then2` (essentially a 2-input sequencer).
 Two copies of `1then2` are used to express *very explicit* ordering.
 The code is in tab `seq3` of `hello-world/hello-world.drawio`.
 The de-racer `1then2` is implemented in the host language and is fairly trivial.
 The code uses a state-based approach to check which input is being fired, in what order.
 The code uses a simple buffer to hold incoming messages and re-output them in the correct order.
 This part is especially easy to write using a garbage-collected language, but, could be implemented in a non-GC language.
-5. The code in tab `seq3a` shows the same diagram redrawn to look neater (to my eyes).
+5. The code in tab `seq3a` shows the same diagram redrawn to look neater, to my eyes.
+Notably, I tried to remove line crossings by judiciously renaming ports and repositioning them on the diagram (look at the positions of the 1 and 2 ports on the `1then2` Parts - the compiler doesn't care that the ports have been moved).
 6. The code in tab `seq4` shows another way to achieve determinism by placing the `1then2` Parts to the right of the `Hello`, `Cruel` and `World` Parts.
+Note that the input from the white input gate is sent to each of the 3 string Parts.
+This is called "fan-out" and requires copying of mevents.
+This is especially easy when the host language contains implicit garbage collection.
+Production Engineers might want to tighten this code up (or might not want to do so) by performing some kind of explicit garbage collection or ownership tracking.
+This is an example of MVI - Minimum Viable Implementation.
+The Software Architect does the minimum amount of work to implement ideas.
+Later, the final design is punted to Production Engineers who assess the need (if any) for further optimization.
+MVI differs from MVP, in that MVI skimps on "efficiency" while MVP skimps on "product features".
+The historical technique of "RAD" - Rapid Application Development - was similar to MVI.
 7. The code in tab `seq5` shows another way to achieve determinism without using any `1then2` Parts.
-The actual string messages are used as triggers for downstream components.
-Each component fans-out its output to the output and to the next stage in the pipeline.
+The actual string messages are used only as triggers for downstream components.
+Each component fans-out its output to, both, the output and to the next stage in the pipeline.
 The  downstream stages ignore the actual data and are triggered only by the arrival of the mevent from upstream.
 In the kernel code, we call this a *Bang* (in electronics, this is called *edge-triggered*).

 Each of the versions demonstrate issues of human-readability and efficiency.
 The Software Architect, Software Engineer, and Software Production Engineer must choose the most appropriate method based on latencies and other factors.
 In contrast, a single, one-size-fits-all, general purpose solution cannot result in efficient code for all use-cases.
 The best approach is to document various approaches, while leaving the final implementation decision up to the Software Architect (and the rest of team).
 ### Usage